UFC 290 Undercard Predictions: Who Will Win On The Undercard?

 - Jalin Turner vs Dan Hooker: Turner to Win by Submission @ -110

-- Bo Nickal vs Tresean Gore: Nickal to Win by Submission @ -400
+- Bo Nickal vs Val Woodburn: Nickal to Win by Submission @ -400

 - Robbie Lawler vs Niko Price: Lawler to Win @ +225